Słodowiec

-Słodowiec is a neighbourhood, and an area of the City Information System, in the city of Warsaw, Poland, located within the district of Bielany.
+Słodowiec (/pl/) is a neighbourhood, and a City Information System area, in the city of Warsaw, Poland, within the Bielany district.
 It is a housing estate with apartment buildings.
+It features the Słodowiec station of the M1 line of the Warsaw Metro rapid transit underground system, the Christian Theological Academy, a public university of theological and social studies, and the Church of the Descent of the Holy Spirit, which belongs to the Roman Catholic denomination.
+It also includes the urban green spaces of Alder Carr Park, Zbigniew Herbert Park, and Jerzy Jarnuszkiewicz Square.

-At the turn of the 14th century, in the area was founded the village of Buraków, and in the 19th century, from its portion was separated a new settlement, called Słodowiec.
+At the turn of the 14th century, the village of Buraków, was founded in the area, in the 19th century, from its portion was separated a new settlement, called Słodowiec.
 In 1916, they were incorporated into Warsaw.
-Between 1956 and 1964, there was developed a housing estate of apartment buildings.
+Between 1956 and 1964, a housing estate of apartment buildings, was developed in the area.
+In 2008, the Słodowiec metro station was opened in the neighbourhood.
+In 2018, a new headquarters building of the Christian Theological Academy were also built in the area.

 Toponomy

-The name Słodowiec comes from the word słód, which in Polish means malt, and comes from the malt mill that was built in the area in the 19th century.
+The name Słodowiec comes from the word słód, which in Polish means "malt", and comes from the malt mill, which was built in the area in the 19th century.

 History

-At the turn of the 14th century, in the area was founded the village of Buraków, then known as Buraków Duży (Large Buraków).
-It was a farming community near to the Psia river.
+At the turn of the 14th century, the village of Buraków, then known as Buraków Duży (lit.
+'Large Buraków'), was founded in the area.
+It was a farming community, placed near to the Psia river.
 In 1580, it was a property of the king of Poland, and was leased to Bartłomiej Zaliwski, a politician from the Liw Land.
 In the 19th century, it had a population of 309 people.
 Before 1830, a part of Buraków was leased by the Agronomic and Forest Institute, and developed into an industrial area with a brickworks and a malt mill at the Rudawka river.
 In the second half of the 19th century, it became a separate village, called Słodowiec.
-In 1860, there was built a steam mill.
+In 1860, a steam mill was built there.
 On 8 April 1916, Słodowiec and Buraków were incorporated into the city of Warsaw.

-Between 1956 and 1964, in the area was developed a housing estate of apartment buildings.

-In 1975, at the corner of Broniewskiego Street and Home Army Avenue was opened the Alder Carr Park.
+Between 1956 and 1964, a housing estate of apartment buildings was developed in the area.
+In 1975, the Alder Carr Park was opened at the intersection of Broniewskiego Street and Home Army Avenue.
 In 1994, a nearby forested area was given the status of a nature and landscape complex.
-In 2000, to the northeast was founded the Zbigniew Herbert Park.

-In 2000, at 44 Broniewskiego Street was opened the Catholic Church of the Descent of the Holy Spirit.

-In 2008, at the corner of Kasprowicza, Marymooncka, and Żeromskiego Streets was opened the Słodowiec station of the M1 line of the Warsaw Metro rapid transit underground system.

-In 2018, at 48 Broniewskiego Street was opened new headquarters building of the Christian Theological Academy, a public university of theological and social studies.
+In 2000, the Zbigniew Herbert Park was founded to its northwest.
+The same year, the Church of the Descent of the Holy Spirit, which belongs to the Roman Catholic denomination, was opened at 44 Broniewskiego Street.
+In 2008, the Słodowiec station of the M1 line of the Warsaw Metro rapid transit underground system, was opened at the intersection of Kasprowicza, Marymooncka, and Żeromskiego Streets.
+In 2018, a new headquarters building of the Christian Theological Academy, a public university of theological and social studies, were opened at 48 Broniewskiego Street.